llyorshch/codemotion2019/README.md

 - Demo: [Harry Potter Quarkus](https://github.com/infinispan-demos/harry-potter-quarkus)

 #### JC's notes

 - Quarkus: Red Hat initiative, it allows you to create app java that can run in cloud native.
 Hot reloading (supersonic Java)
 - Deployment in a declarative way
 - GraalVM: It does not provide dynamic classloading and reflection

+### How to build Javascript-powered Smartglasses (without any soldering knowledge) - Ruben van der Leun

+#### Asistentes

+- Alex García **Quiero hablar de esta presentación**

+#### Alex's notes

+- He wanted to create his own low-cost smart-glasses after using Vuzix (based on Google-Glass)
+- Use of Vufine connected to a Powerbank and a Raspberry Pi
+- Rubeye - platform meant for wearables -
+- Mobile app synchronized with glasses:
+  - Character recognition
+  - Youtube
+  - Google Maps
+- Conclusions
+  - Too expensive (unfeasible production)
+  - Lot of time invested
+  - Useful for prototypes

 ### El futuro era esto: Reconocimiento facial sobre video en tiempo real sin servidores - Javier Ramirez